tinytinydev/Visa_TechSeries_ApiSecurity/readme.md

 Each of this exercises are stored in their respective folder with a Server and Client folder.
 The Server serves as a API provider and Client serves as a API consumer.
 Please complete the exercises based on the sequence above.

-There is also a folder BrokenObjectLevelDemo which contains codes there will be used to demonstrate Broken Object Level Authorization with Burp Suite.
+There is also a folder BrokenObjectLevelDemo which contains codes that will be used to demonstrate Broken Object Level Authorization with Burp Suite.
 No code changes are required in the folder.

 ## Setup
 You will need NodeJs for this exercises.
 You can install NodeJs from here: https://nodejs.org/en/